cipher098/mp3-mp4-downloader/README.md

 # mp3-mp4-downloader
-With this you can download songs in mp3 or mp4 format by just telling small part of lyrics to it.
+With this you can download songs in mp3 or mp4 format from terminal by just telling small part of lyrics to it.

 Requirements - pip3 installed.
                 Python 3.4.1+